c3d/xl/doc/HANDBOOK_3-types.md

 ```

 This implementation of the `picture` type is a pattern that matches
-values that directly match the pattern, such as:
+values that have the exact same structure, such as:

 ```xl
 my_picture is